fhalde/fauxspark/README.md

  10.00: [main        ] utilization: 1.0
  10.00: [main        ] job completed successfully
 ```
-You don’t need a simulator to predict this, @fhalde!
-Well, almost... hang on.

-In Spark (by default), each task acquires a single core.
+Execution time 10s.
+In Spark each task acquires a single core (by default).
 With 1 executor and 1 core, all tasks execute sequentially.
-Each task processes a partition of size 102.4 MB, and with an executor throughput of 102.4 MB/s, each task takes 1 second.
+Each task processes a partition of size 102.4 MB.
+So with an executor throughput of 102.4 MB/s, each task takes 1 second.
 Executed sequentially, the total runtime is 10 seconds.

 Since the simulator is currently idealized, it reports 100% utilization.

+You don't need a simulator to predict this!
+Well, almost... hang on.

 A few more runs:
 ```